Siemens

 sections of this Product Insert.
 Failure to follow the instructions for use can result in inaccurate results.

-11. Proper laboratory safety techniques should be followed at all times when working with SARS-CoV-2 patient samples, s
+11. Proper laboratory safety techniques should be followed at all times when working with SARS-CoV-2 patient samples, swabs used Test Strips and used extraction buffer vials may be potentially infectious.
+Proper handling and disposal methods

 should be established by the laboratory in accordance with local regulatory requirements.